MetaMask/mm-docs-v2/wallet/how-to/sign-data.md

 Since the top-level struct type's name and the `domain.name` are presented to the user prominently in the confirmation, consider your contract name, the top-level struct name, and the struct keys to be a user-facing security interface.
-Make sure your contract is as readable as possible to the user.
+Ensure your contract is as readable as possible to the user.
 :::

 ### Example